lz233/lz233/README.md

 ## About me

-I'm an CS undergraduate student, like doing things for fun.
+I'm an undergraduate student, like doing things for fun.

 ## ⌨️ Working language